chemmedia/knowledgeworker-embedded-asset-api-question-example/README.md

-# KnowledgeWorker Embedded Asset API Example
+# Knowledgeworker Create Embedded Asset API Example

 An example implementation of knowledgeworker-embedded-asset-api.

-This example code aims to ease the development of rich embedded assets for responsive [KnowledgeWorker](https://www.knowledgeworker.com/?utm_source=code&utm_campaign=embedded-asset-api-example) contents using the [knowledgeworker-embedded-asset-api](https://github.com/chemmedia/knowledgeworker-embedded-asset-api) javascript library.
+This example code aims to ease the development of rich embedded assets for responsive [Knowledgeworker Create](https://www.knowledgeworker.com/?utm_source=code&utm_campaign=embedded-asset-api-example) contents using the [knowledgeworker-embedded-asset-api](https://github.com/chemmedia/knowledgeworker-embedded-asset-api) javascript library.

 ## Getting Started

 These instructions will get you a copy of the example project up and running on your local machine for development and testing purposes.
 See deployment for notes on how to build a distribution folder.
-Build your own KnowledgeWorker Embedded Asset by forking this repository.
+Build your own Knowledgeworker Create Embedded Asset by forking this repository.

 ### Prerequisites